OUR PROGRAMS

 Anika Jacobs | Board Member

 Anika moved to the Youngstown area in 1987 from Yonkers, NY.
 She worked in the medical field as a Medical Assistant for 22 years.
 She served as the Midwest Chairper-son for Simply United Together.
 Anika is a VISTA Alumni and served at YNDC for 2 years prior to being hired as a Neighborhood Organizer.
-Through her love and passion for people and the community, she founded Promise Communi-ty-Hub nonprofit organization and Pantry to help meet the basic needs of low income individuals and families.
-She is a Board Member of Safe Zones nonprofit organization and Glo-ris Griffin Counseling Services.
-Anika currently works part time at the Glenwood Fresh Market, a program for low in-come individuals and families to receive fresh fruits in vege-tables to improve their health.
+Through her love and passion for people and the community, she founded Promise Community Hub nonprofit organization and Pantry to help meet the basic needs of low income individuals and families.
+She is a Board Member of Safe Zones nonprofit organization and currently employed by Gloris Griffin Counseling Services.
 She is the mother of 7 and Granny to 7!
 In her spare time, she enjoys spending time with her family, music, reading and enjoying the fresh air.